bmcniff/bmcniff.github.io/_posts/2023-08-05-travel-optimization.md

 ### Creating the Solver and Optimizing Routes

 For the optimization portion of this project, I'm using Google's [OR-Tools](https://developers.google.com/optimization) suite of optimization engines.
 There are two main reasons for this.
 First, I'm familiar with the OR-Tools workflow so I should be able to iterate quickly.
-Second, OR-Tools includes a routing engine specifically designed for vehicle routing which be perfect for what we're trying to accomplish here!
+Second, OR-Tools includes a routing engine specifically designed for vehicle routing which will be perfect for what we're trying to accomplish here!

 The routing tools require an n x n matrix of distances (n = number of locations), which we create next.
 We add this to a dictionary along with the length of our trip in days, and the index of the origin which is the index of our hotel.
 In my case the hotel is the first location in the list, so the origin is 0.